By Cathy Moore

-1. Offer multiple levels of backstory
+1. Offer multiple levels of backstory in a branching scenario

 Branching scenarios often represent decisions that take place in a complex world.